MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/bug-check-code-reference2.md

 > [!NOTE]
 > This topic is for programmers.
 If you are a customer whose system has displayed a blue screen with a bug check code, see [Troubleshoot blue screen errors](https://support.microsoft.com/help/14238/windows-10-troubleshoot-blue-screen-errors).

+For general information about bug check system halt errors, see [Bug Checks (Blue Screens)](bug-checks--blue-screens-.md).

+If you are an IT professional, see this article for additional information, [Troubleshoot "blue screen" or Stop error problems before you contact Microsoft Support](https://support.microsoft.com/help/3106831/).

 ## Using WinDbg to display stop code information